What is the GAFS Reading Collective?

 How will we meet?

-On the second Wednesday of every month, the Reading Collective will host an online meeting.
+Twice a semester, the Reading Collective will host an online meeting.
 (The link will be distributed via email and located on this page.)
 Anyone in the collective is welcome to join on their personal computer, however we highly encourage joining the webinar as a group with any other nearby GAFS members!

 How are readings chosen?

-We will probably tend to choose materials on the cutting edge.
-We might tend toward new works in food studies, that you might not have the occasion to check out otherwise.
 Know of something new and awesome you’d love to read alongside GAFS members?
 See the “suggest a reading” section below.

 How do I get my hands on the book/article?

-Our board’s librarian has made a helpful guide for freely getting your hands on new Food Studies scholarship!
+Our board’s librarian has made a helpful guide for freely getting your hands on new food studies scholarship!
 (Also viewable in PDF form here.)